 Sara has given master classes around the US, teaching solo and ensemble techniques as well as music theory to grade school and University students.
-She is an avid freelance saxophonist and clarinetist who maintains a teaching studio of clarinet and saxophone students in here in Wilmington, North Carolina.
+She is an avid freelance saxophonist and clarinetist who maintains a teaching studio for clarinet and saxophone students in here in Wilmington, North Carolina.

 When she’s not playing and repairing, Sara is often outside biking and kayaking.

-Credentials: Sara received a Bachelors Degree in Music Performance on Saxophone at Morehead State University, her Masters Degree at Michigan State in Performance, and her Band Instrument Repair Degree from Minnesota State College Southeast Technical in Redwing, MN.
+Credentials: Sara received a Bachelors Degree in Music Performance on Saxophone at Morehead State University, her Master’s Degree at Michigan State in Performance, and her Band Instrument Repair Degree from Minnesota State College-Southeast Technical in Redwing, MN.

-Sara has studied with or received master instruction from: Nathan Nabb, Joe Lulloff, Travis Bond, Debra Rictmeyer, John Sampen, Jean Michele Goure, Fred Hemke, Anubis Quartet, and the Amythest Quartet.
+Sara has studied with or received master instruction from Nathan Nabb, Joe Lulloff, Travis Bond, Debra Rictmeyer, John Sampen, Jean Michele Goure, Fred Hemke, Anubis Quartet, and the Amythest Quartet.

 Throughout her early career as a saxophonist, Sara attended competitions throughout the US both as a soloist and ensemble member.
 Sara received the USTA Scholarship, the Morehead undergraduate fellowship to study contemporary music, was a semifinalist in Coleman Chamber music competition with the Orpheus Sax Quartet, and the NASA quartet competition 2011 with Helix Quartet.
 Sara has performed with Morehead Symphony band, Jazz one, Salsa Verde, Ill tempered Sax 4tet, MSU Sax Ensemble, various quartets, ensembles, and an occasional busking duo.